MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/crisis-financial-impact-tracker/configure-dashboards.md

 To use your own data collected by the Higher Education Crisis Financial Impact Tracker app, you need to update the data connection in the template.
 More information: [Create a Power BI report using the Common Data Service connector](https://docs.microsoft.com/powerapps/maker/common-data-service/data-platform-powerbi-connector)

 To change the data source, select **Transform data** to open Query Editor.
-In the **Applied Steps** of Query Editor, change the **Source** for each entity.<!--Edit okay?
-Assuming these are UI strings.--> Use the Common Data Service environment URL.
+In the **Applied Steps** of Query Editor, change the **Source** for each entity.
+Use the Common Data Service environment URL.

 ## Report issues

-To report an issue with the Higher Education Crisis Financial Impact Tracker app, visit <https://aka.ms/emergency-response-issues>.
+To report an issue with the Higher Education Crisis Financial Impact Tracker app, visit <https://aka.ms/crisis-financial-impact-tracker-issues>.

-## Disclaimer

-This report and data are provided "as is", "with all faults", and without warranty of any kind.
-Microsoft gives no express warranties or guarantees and expressly disclaims all implied warranties, including merchantability, fitness for a particular purpose, and non-infringement.